mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

 Options:
   --project TEXT       Override to target another project directory.
-  --project-type TEXT  Specify to download and use demo/starter project files.
+  --project-type TEXT  Specify to download and use demo/starter project files
+                       (i.e. "demos/cartpole")
   --help               Show this message and exit.
 ```

 `bonsai create` generates a new brain and names it BRAIN_NAME.
 It also sets the assumed BRAIN name for later commands.

-BRAIN names may include:
+BRAIN names may include (case insensitive, but case aware):

 * letters
 * numbers
 * dashes

-It is case insensitive, but case aware.
+If you'd like to use one of our pre-populated projects, you may run `bonsai create --project-type TEXT` in an empty directory where `TEXT` is any of the following projects:

+* `demos/cartpole`
+* `demos/mountain-car`
+* `templates/starter-project`

 ## bonsai download